bufbuild-ru/docs/blog/totw-2-compress-protos/index.md

       content: "Tip of the week #2: Compress your Protos!"
   - - meta
     - property: "og:description"
-      content: "Compression is everywhere:.
+      content: "Compression is everywhere.
 This pervasiveness means that wire size tradeoffs matter less than they used to twenty years ago, when Protobuf was designed."
   - - meta
     - property: "og:image"
       content: "https://cdn.prod.website-files.com/6723e92f5d187330e4da8144/67f82330bff5b5fbb0f1820f_totw2%20compress%20your%20protos.png"